retired-guy/Spectrum/README.md

 # Spectrum
 A copy of Bellini (https://github.com/atisharma/bellini), with somewhat different visualizations.
 Tested for Squeezelite on Raspberry Pi Zero 2W, with Hyperpixel 4" touchscreens, running Raspberry Pi OS Buster.
+The binary file included above has been tested on this configuration.
+No guarantee it will run on newer verions of Raspberry Pi OS without recompiling.

   Spectrum analyzer with bars and VU meter, similar to that of the RME ADI-2 DAC FS.
   DIN PPM meter split into two, similar to the meter on the Revox A-700.